 (Includes Degree-Seeking Undergraduates and Graduates WITHOUT an assistantship):

-UNM no longer offers paid health insurance to international students.
-If you are in the US as a degree-seeking student, you will need to do research on the health insurance plan you choose.
-You will show insurance proof in English to GEO.
+You will need to do research on the health insurance plan you will choose.
+You MUST show insurance proof in English to GEO.
 In general, you will be choosing between 2 types of insurance coverage:

-1) An “emergency-only” plan which can be much cheaper, but does not cover preventative care, excludes pre-existing conditions, and has many other exclusions
+1) An “emergency-only” plan which does not cover preventative care, excludes pre-existing conditions, and has many other exclusions

 “EMERGENCY-ONLY” OR “SHORT-TERM” PLANS: